 It's that time of year again.
-You don't really think about it but once it comes around, it's all that's on your mind.
-It's important; not just for you but also your routine.
-Will it be as straightforward as last year or is there an actual possibility of failing?
-Is there anything I can do to help my car pass its MOT?
+The dreaded MOT...
+Will it be as straightforward as last year?
+Or could I fail?
+The million dollar question is - is there anything I can do to help my car pass its MOT?

 9 quick MOT checks